 Click the link to read the Economist article:

-European ports are also at risk to climate change, particularly sea-level rise, extreme weather conditions, and erosions.
-A position paper have been published highlighting the need for climate change adaptation in ports due to increasing vulnerabilities to climate change.
+European ports are also at risk from climate change, particularly sea-level rise, extreme weather conditions, and erosion.
+A position paper has been published highlighting the need for climate change adaptation in ports due to their increasing vulnerability to climate change.

-The European Sea Ports Organization (ESPO) expressed the need for adaptation measures to be implemented on their ports, such as (1) Mainstream climate change adaptation into EU legislation and financial instrument, (2) strengthen funding for infrastructure adaptation and investment, (3) invest in data-driven climate-proofing guidelines and (4) recognize ports as critical infrastructure.
+The European Sea Ports Organization (ESPO) expressed the need for adaptation measures to be implemented in their ports, such as (1) Mainstream climate change adaptation into EU legislation and financial instruments, (2) strengthening funding for infrastructure adaptation and investment, (3) invest in data-driven climate-proofing guidelines and (4) recognise ports as critical infrastructure.

 Ports are highly exposed to climate change and often ill-prepared.
 (2020 September 12).
 The Economist.
 Retrieved from https://www.economist.com/finance-and-economics/2020/09/12/ports-are-highly-exposed-to-climate-change-and-often-ill-prepared